jinix23/project/Tableau/E-Commerce-Dashboard-Report/Report.md

 The *Weekly Sales and Revenue* plot showed the weekly sales and revenue for all categories and regions and both sales and revenue had a downward trend.
 The *Monthly Revenue of Categories* plot visualized the decreasing pattern of total revenue.

 The *Monthly Revenue of Categories* plot indicated the monthly revenue of each category from January to August.
-Electronics had the highest revenue and Books and Beauty Products have relative low revenue.
-Through January to August in 2024, Electronics had 43.4% total revenue and the second largest product type was Home Appliances with 23.1%.
+Electronics had the highest revenue and Books and Beauty Products had relatively low revenue.
+From January to August 2024, Electronics had 43.4% of total revenue and the second largest product type was Home Appliances with 23.1%.
 Books had the lowest revenue with 2.3%.

-According to plots *Total Revenue of Regions in Percentage* and *Quarterly Revenue of Categories*, North America shared the largest market among 3 regions with 45.7% of total revenue in the first 8 months and it's main sales product type were Electronics and Books, and Asia and Europe had similar market shares.
-The main sales product type in Asia were Clothing and Sports, and for Europe were Home Appliances and Beauty Products.
+According to plots *Total Revenue of Regions in Percentage* and *Quarterly Revenue of Categories*, North America shared the largest market among 3 regions with 45.7% of total revenue in the first 8 months.
+The most popular product types in North America were Electronics and Books, and Asia and Europe had similar market shares.
+The main sales product types in Asia were Clothing and Sports, and for Europe were Home Appliances and Beauty Products.

 ### Summary and Discussion